 Most, by virtue of their being new, do not have a strong respect for the secrets of the craft.
 But, did anyone try to fix this before selling them $500 in merchandise?
-The guy who gets the latest Ellusionist, Penguin, or theory11 products is probably not deliberately violating an oath when he posts the un-boxing of his newly purchased magic tricks, and proceeds to reveal in detail the inner workings of each one (before he rates each of them an objective 9 out of 10).
-He’s just fitting into the world as he knows it.
+The guy who gets the latest Ellusionist, Penguin, or theory11 products is probably not deliberately violating an oath when he posts the un-boxing of his newly purchased magic tricks, and proceeds to reveal in detail the inner workings of each one; he’s just fitting into the world as he knows it.

 The Age of Information is an Age of Revelation.